mjwconsult/webform_civicrm_esign/README.md

 Module to work with the drupal esign module and add the signature as a file to a CiviCRM activity.

+## Requirements
+Does not work with CiviCRM 4.7.20 (a blank file is generated).
+Tested with CiviCRM 4.7.29, some earlier versions may work!.

 ## Setup
 Download and install webform_civicrm and webform_civicrm_esign and webform_esign